tenet-org/tenet-docs/docs/oracle/advanced-features.md

 ---
 sidebar_position: 4
-title: Advanced Features of Chainlink
+title: Advanced Features of Tenet Oracle
 ---

-# Exploring the Advanced Capabilities of Chainlink
+# Exploring the Advanced Capabilities of Tenet Oracle

-As you delve deeper into the world of Chainlink, you'll discover that it offers a rich set of advanced features.
+As you delve deeper into the world of Tenet Oracle, you'll discover that it offers a rich set of advanced features.
 These features are designed to enhance the functionality, reliability, and versatility of smart contracts.
-Let’s explore some of the key advanced capabilities that Chainlink provides.
+Let’s explore some of the key advanced capabilities that Tenet Oracle provides.

 ## Verifiable Random Function (VRF)

-Chainlink's Verifiable Random Function (VRF) is a game-changer, especially in the realms of decentralized applications (dApps) that require provably fair random number generation.
+Tenet Oracle's Verifiable Random Function (VRF) is a game-changer, especially in the realms of decentralized applications (dApps) that require provably fair random number generation.

 ### What is VRF?